IceMerman/SCUC-UserCuts/README.md

 file.gms is the main file
 inputdata.gms read the input data
-makeDF.py Python function to read system data from excel, compute PTDF adn LODF, then export the data as .inc
+makeDF.py Python function to read system data from excel, compute PTDF and LODF, then export the data as .inc
-pyexcel2inc Python utility to convert data from excel to GAMS .inc format
+pyexcel2inc.py Python utility to convert data from excel to GAMS .inc format
 Any.inc file(s) with input data for this model

 ## Citation